-It’s unknown how biosimilar costs will affect patients.
+It’s unknown how the cost of biosimilar will affect patients.

 Your health care provider can tell you whether a biosimilar drug may be part of your breast cancer treatment plan.
-If you have questions about a biosimilar, talk with your provider.
+If you have questions about biosimilars, talk with your provider.

 Facts for Life: Biosimilars

 Biosimilars: What They Are and What You Need to Know